mathieu-fournier/itwinjs-core/docs/ui/index.md

 ## Custom UI

 If the features provided by AppUI are not sufficient, it is possible to build a custom UI using any UI framework.
 The only need in that case is a reference to a `div` element, which will be used as the container for the iTwin.js canvas.
+For an example, see [Typescript Viewer Sample](https://github.com/iTwin/viewer-sample-typescript).